-True Sidereal Astrology: A Complete Guide to Reading Your Real Chart
+True Sidereal Astrology Explained: Read Your Real Chart

 True sidereal astrology places the planets where they actually are in the sky relative to the fixed star constellations.
 If you have only ever seen your tropical chart, your sidereal chart may surprise you — and it may explain things about yourself that your tropical chart never quite captured.